-- The power mode is set to VEHICLE OFF.

-- The bonnet is closed.

-- All doors and the tailgate are locked from outside with the key, remote transmitter, or keyless access system.
+- The power mode is set to VEHICLE OFF (LOCK). - The bonnet is closed. - All doors are locked from outside with the key, remote transmitter, or keyless access system^{}.

 When the security system alarm sets

 The security system alarm indicator in the instrument panel blinks and the blinking interval changes after about 15 seconds.